 Legal Writing - 3 Credits

-Students learn the techniques of legal writing as it pertains to the role of the legal assistant.
+Students learn the techniques of legal writing.
 Specific writing assignments include the case brief, motions, pleadings, discovery documents and written instruments.
 The course culminates in a Memorandum of Law and therefore attention is given to advanced legal research.

 Prerequisites: LAW203, 205.